SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 ## Adding an Internship
 Cool!
 You're ready to add an internship to the list.
 Follow these steps:

 1) Navigate to the file `contributions.json`.
-It should look something like this.
+It should look something like this:
 ```jsonc
 [
     // example contribution (don't delete)